TIS-Cloud-Team/infra-workshop-public/github/enterprise/power-automate-custom-connector-github-restful-api.md

      - Click "Continue".
   3. **Host and Base URL**:

-     - Set the "Host" to `api.domain.com`.
+     - Set the "Host" to `api.domain.com` (ie. sub-domain.domain.com) - do not need include http:// or https://
-     - Set the "Base URL" to `/`.
+     - Set the "Base URL" to `/`. (i.e. /api/v1, /api, /api/v3 ...)
   4. **Authentication**:

-     - Choose "API Key" as the authentication type.
+     - Choose "API Key" as the authentication type. - please note:  'on-premises data gateway did NOT support it
      - Set the parameter label to "Authorization".
      - Set the parameter name to [`Authorization`](command:_github.copilot.openSymbolFromReferences?%5B%22%22%2C%5B%7B%22uri%22%3A%7B%22scheme%22%3A%22file%22%2C%22authority%22%3A%22%22%2C%22path%22%3A%22%2FUsers%2Fjonathan%2Fdev%2Fgithub%2Fcloud-skill-boost%2Fccsf%2Fdph-github%2Fccsf-dph-github-restful-api.sh%22%2C%22query%22%3A%22%22%2C%22fragment%22%3A%22%22%7D%2C%22pos%22%3A%7B%22line%22%3A11%2C%22character%22%3A14%7D%7D%5D%2C%2283ccbf1e-5982-4349-b762-d82ef617c55b%22%5D "Go to definition").
      - Set the location to "Header".
+     - Choose 'Basic Authentication" if using 'on-premises data gateway'
   5. **Define the API**:

      - Go to the "Definition" tab.
      - Click on "+ New action" to define a new action.
      - Provide a summary and description for the action.
+     - Support http verbs: GET, POST ...
      - Set the operation ID (e.g., `GetIssues`).
   6. **Request**: